joshshterenberg/Space_Invaders/README.md

 "# Space_Invaders"
-Please ensure that you have PyGame installed before running.
+\nPlease ensure that you have PyGame installed before running.
 >>>pip install pygame